-Often, Dr. McDougle has found that an increased tension while passively flexing the patient’s knee in prone position may be related to a particular dysfunction of the pelvis and with correction improvement is found in the passive motion of both knees!
-Many times following the pelvic treatment, a noticeable amount of freedom of motion is also felt in the ankles as well which nearly always surprises the patient.
+Often, Dr. McDougle has found that an increased tension while passively flexing the patient’s knee in prone position may be related to a particular dysfunction of the pelvis, and with correction improvement is found in the passive motion of both knees!
+Many times following the pelvic dysfunction treatment, a noticeable amount of freedom of motion is also felt in the ankles as well, which nearly always surprises the patient.

 Of course, individualized treatment methods can be applied to the feet, knees, hips, lower ribs, and lumbar spine to target each specifically as clinically indicated.

 IN Chiropractic can help you identify and treat your back pain or other ailments as a result of pelvic dysfunction.
 Contact our Fishers clinic today to schedule your appointment.